MicrosoftDocs/power-platform/power-virtual-agents/configuration-hand-off-omnichannel.md

 ### Disconnect your bot from Omnichannel for Customer Service or disable the connection

 If you select **Disconnect**, the application user that represents the bot in your Omnichannel for Customer Service instance is disabled.
-Your bot effectively disconnects from the Omnichannel for Customer Service environment.
-Your bot will stop receiving any traffic from your Omnichannel for Customer Service instance.
+Your bot effectively disconnects from the Omnichannel for Customer Service environment and stops receiving any traffic from your Omnichannel for Customer Service instance.

 :::image type="content" source="./media/configuration-hand-off-omnichannel/PVA2-handoff-disconnect.png" alt-text="Screenshot of OmniChannel pane with a disconnect button.":::

-To add your bot back, you'll need to [connect it again](#connect-your-bot-to-omnichannel-for-customer-service), starting at Step 2.
+To add your bot back, you need to [connect it again](#connect-your-bot-to-omnichannel-for-customer-service), starting at Step 2.

 ## Known limitations